janko/janko.io/_posts/2014-09-07-css-pre-vs-post-processing.md

   2. You can later change the browsers you want to support just by configuring Autoprefixer.
 More on that below.

+  3. If you happen to be working on a non-prefixed codebase, you don't have to locate every CSS3 declaration and replace it with a mixin.

-  3. It's faster than Sass.
+  4. It's faster than Sass.

 Autoprefixer has an excellent support for [just about any][autoprefixer-usage] build tool you might be using.
 For my further examples I'll be using